codefellows-seattle-javascript-401n4/lab-16-bearer-auth/README.md

 _With encryption, make sure that you are always on the latest versions.
 So change the versions for bcrypt and jsonwebtoken in package.json to the "lastest" versions_

-#TESTING INSTRUCTIONS
+#EXTRACTING AN ID FROM A JWT INSTRUCTIONS
 1. my generated token/jwt: eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6IjVhMDAxMmEzOTA3MzU5OWQ5NDllODI5YyIsImlhdCI6MTUwOTk1NDIxMX0.2dNkPQil08MdKjl6SBH0MkYBIZEesvfplJPPZFUhln0
 2. use this website to extract id out from the token https://jwt.io/
 3. the extracted id = 5a0012a39073599d949e829c

-RUNNING IN DIFFERENT TERMINALS:
+#RUNNING IN DIFFERENT TERMINALS:
 //serve up mongodb in another terminal mkdir db mongod --dbpath=./db